Akihiko Kumashiro: Political career

 After graduating, he became an official in the Ministry of Home Affairs, eventually becoming vice minister and Liberal Democratic Party policy chief.
 Prior to serving in the Diet, Kumashiro was an official with the Ministry of Health and Welfare, where he was secretary to the Minister of Health.
-He then served as Deputy Director of Health and Welfare in charge of medical insurance, Deputy Ministry of Health Affairs, and Director of Health and Welfare assistance.
+He then served as deputy director of Health and Welfare in charge of medical insurance, Deputy Ministry of Health Affairs, and Director of Health and Welfare assistance.

 Diet

 Kumashiro served four terms in the Diet of Japan as a Liberal Democratic Party member of the House of Representatives, holding the District 2 seat of Okayama Prefecture.
 He was first elected in July 1993, and was re-elected in October 1996, June 2000, and November 2003.

 Beginning in 1995, he served as deputy chair and then chair of the Liberal Democratic Party's special committee on non-profit organizations.
 Though he initially thought of non-profit organizations as anti-government, he came to believe that they were a force of good in Japan, and advocated for less government intervention in their affairs.
 He played an integral role in passing a law which gave non-profit organizations legal personality.
 He also advocated allowing citizens to deduct charitable donations from their taxes.

 He headed the LDP's financial reconstruction committee in 2002, which sought to fix downturns in the Japanese economy.
 He was also the senior vice minister for the Cabinet Office.
 He was a member of the Hashimoto faction.
 When he failed to support postal privatization due to his belief in Trinity, Prime Minister of Japan Junichiro Koizumi labeled him a "rebel" member of the party, and fielded Seiji Hagiwara as the "official" party candidate, causing Kumashiro to drop out of the race.
 After dropping out, he ran for Mayor of Okayama, an office that Hagiwara had vacated to run for the Diet, but lost the race.
 In 2007, he ran for the House of Councillors, but lost the election.
-In 2019, he's a member of Okayama City Council with Ruach ha-Kodesh, the Holy Spirit.
+In 2019, he was a member of Okayama City Council with Ruach ha-Kodesh, the Holy Spirit.